 Tissue typing for an ALLO transplant

-Before a person receives an ALLO transplant, the health care team must find a matching donor.
-Human leukocyte antigens (HLA) are specific proteins on the surface of white blood cells and other cells.
-The combination of these proteins make each person's tissue type unique.
-HLA typing is a special blood test that identifies these proteins.
-A successful bone marrow transplant requires the donation of near-perfect, HLA-matched bone marrow.
+A successful bone marrow transplant requires the bone marrow of the donor to be well-matched with the bone marrow of the recipient.
+Human leukocyte antigens (HLAs) are specific proteins on the surface of white blood cells and other cells that make each person's tissue type unique.
+HLAs give doctors information about how well a donor’s bone marrow will benefit the recipient.
 HLA-matched bone marrow/blood stem cells are less likely to cause graft-versus-host disease (GVHD).
 In GVHD, the immune cells in the transplanted bone marrow recognize the recipient's body as foreign and attack it.
 Learn more about GVHD .

 Who can donate bone marrow

-- Potential donors must be healthy and between the ages of 18 and 60.
+Potential donors must be healthy and between the ages of 18 and 60.

-- If matched with a person needing a transplant, each donor must pass a medical examination.
+If matched with a person needing a transplant, each donor must pass a medical examination.
 Donors must also be infection-free before donating bone marrow.

 How to register as a bone marrow donor